cortex-lab/phy/docs/visualization.md

 `controller.n_spikes_waveforms_total=None`, so every displayed cluster gets its own budget.
 Set the total to an integer, such as `400`, to share that fixed number across all displayed clusters.
+Choose **View settings** in the Waveform View menu to edit both limits together.
+Each limit has its own enable checkbox; disabling a limit stores `None`.
+Changes replot immediately, while the `:wn` snippet remains available for quickly changing only the per-cluster value.
 The parameter `controller.batch_size_waveforms=10`, by default, specifies the number of batches used to extract the waveforms.
 Each batch corresponds to a set of successive spikes.
 The different batch positions are uniformly spaced in time across the entire recording.

 You can select a channel with **Control+click** (this impacts the feature view).
 You can change the scaling of the channel positions and the waveforms.